Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Map/ManageOperationalLayers/readme.md

 ## How to use the sample

-Drag layers between the lists to add and remove them from the map.
-Drag layers within the lists to reorder them.
+Tap 'Manage layers' to see a list of layers.
+Tap edit in the popup to see editing controls.
+Layers can be dragged (using the handle on the right of the list item) to reorder within lists or moved in/out of the map's operational layers.

 ## How it works